eesullivan/copic20/README.md

 # COP Project
-Project for the ConocoPhillips Innovation Challenge 2020
+Project for the ConocoPhillips Innovation Challenge 2020 (Winning Submission)

 ## Hackathon Overview
 Given two days (20 hours total), the project was to create a machine learning model as well as a front-end product to interact with the model.